umts/gtfs-react-hooks/README.md

 ## Usage

-The two main hooks provided by this library (`useGtfsSchedule` and `useGtfsRealtime`) handle fetching, parsing and periodic refreshing of [GTFS Schedule][gtfs-schedule-standard] and [GTFS Realtime][gtfs-realtime-standard] data.
+The two main hooks provided by this library (`useGtfsSchedule` and `useGtfsRealtime`) handle parsing and periodic refreshing of [GTFS Schedule][gtfs-schedule-standard] and [GTFS Realtime][gtfs-realtime-standard] data.

 The [GTFS Realtime Language Bindings for Node][gtfs-realtime-node] are used for parsing GTFS Realtime data